-Changing your professional liability (E&O) insurance policy limits
+Changing your errors and omissions insurance policy limits

 Large client contracts often require high errors and omissions insurance limits.
 But can you raise or lower your limits when you land a big contract, or if you're working on smaller projects?
 Here’s the lowdown on adjusting your errors and omissions policy limit.